mirulh/amazonMERN/README.md

    - Navigate to the parent folder in this case amazonMERN
    - Use the command: npx create-react-app frontend\* <- project name
-   - cd frontend <- change directory to the project directory, fontend
+   - cd frontend <- change directory to the project directory, frontend
    - npm start <- start the application in the web

    notes: React (Create React App):